dvsa/vol-app/docs/rfc/rfc-006-public-ecr.md

 ### Accessibility

 Accessing images in private repositories requires authentication and appropriate IAM permissions.
 This introduces additional steps required for onboarding/offboarding, deployment, testing, and local development.

-These images do not contain sensitive information and the intention is to make the code that builds these images, open-source.
+The images don't contain sensitive information, and the aim is to open-source the code responsible for building them.

 ### Automated version maintenance